U.S. judge orders EPA to limit pollution into New York, Connecticut

 “Given the prior violations of the statutory deadline by the EPA, it is a reasonable exercise of the court’s equitable powers to require the EPA to do the minimal tasks it has agreed it can do to remedy its past violation of the statute,” Koeltl wrote.

-The EPA had no immediate comment.
-The U.S. Attorney’s office in Manhattan, which represented the EPA, declined to comment.
+An EPA spokeswoman said the agency intends to propose this month, and make final by December, “an action that will address any remaining good neighbor obligations related to the 2008 ozone standard for these and other states.”

-Ozone is a colourless gas that can be created when pollutants react to sunlight.
+Ozone is a colorless gas that can be created when pollutants react to sunlight.
 It has been linked to asthma, bronchitis, heart disease and other health problems.

 “As many as two in three New Yorkers are breathing unhealthy levels of smog,” Underwood said in a statement.
 “The court’s decision is a major win for New Yorkers and our public health, forcing the Trump EPA to follow the law.”